Hello, we are Batipai!

 Who we are - Associazione Culturale Batipai

-Together with Giacomo, Leonardo, Claudia, Diego, Davide and many others, we are Batipai.
+Together with Giacomo, Leonardo, Camilla, Diego, Davide and many others, we are Batipai.
 Young peers, friends, and a Cultural Association born from the union of our different experiences and common passions, which since 2018 has continued to grow involving more and more people in the ideal project of a community that rolls up its sleeves and proceeds slowly but surely between water and land, commitment and tradition, in the direction of a change that starts from us.